tschm/.github/README.md

 - [cvxsimulator](https://github.com/cvxgrp/simulator/tree/main/.github/workflows)

 Note the strong overlap between both projects.
 The jobs are essentially all the same.
+Rather than coding the same workflow twice we point from both places to the actions defined here.

-For paper repository we use the LaTeX workflow.
+For a paper repository we use the LaTeX workflow.
 For an example

 - [cov_pred_finance](https://github.com/cvxgrp/cov_pred_finance_paper/tree/main/.github/workflows)